HeadGAN: One-shot Neural Head Synthesis and Editing: Experiments

 \subsection{Implementation details}

-\textbf{3D Face Rendering.} Given a set of camera parameters $\textbf{c}$ and a 3D facial shape $\textbf{s} \in {\rm I\!R}^{3N}$ (see Eq. \ref{eq:3DMM}), we rasterize the 3D mesh and produce a visibility mask $I \in {\rm I\!R}^{H \times W}$ in the image plane.
+\textbf{3D Face Rendering.} Given a set of camera parameters $\textbf{c}$ and a 3D facial shape $\textbf{s} \in {\rm I\!R}^{3N}$ (see Eq. \ref{eq:3DMM}), we rasterise the 3D mesh and produce a visibility mask $I \in {\rm I\!R}^{H \times W}$ in the image plane.
 Each spatial location of $I$ stores the index of the corresponding visible triangle on the 3D face seen from this pixel.
 Then, we use the mean shape $\bar{\textbf{x}}$ of the 3DMM, in order to find the normalised x-y-z coordinates of the center of each visible triangle.
-In this way we obtain a 3D face representation $\textbf{x} \in {\rm I\!R}^{H \times W \times 3}$, where each pixel contains three coordinates, which can be interpreted as colors to give texture the 3D face.
-This representation carries semantic information, as the color code of each facial part (\textit{e.g.} nose tip) is fixed by construction, regardless of the head pose, enabling the rendering network $R$ to learn the mapping from this 3D face representation, to a photo-realistic image of the source identity.
+In this way we obtain a 3D face representation $\textbf{x} \in {\rm I\!R}^{H \times W \times 3}$, where each pixel contains three coordinates.
+These values can be interpreted as colors and therefore texture of the 3D face \cite{PNCC}.

-\textbf{Dataset and Training.} We train and evaluate \textit{HeadGAN} on VoxCeleb \cite{voxceleb} dataset, which contains over 100,000 videos of 1,251 identities and $256 \times 256$ resolution.
-We maintain the original train and test split, as they do not intersect with ech other in terms of videos or identities.
+\textbf{Dataset and Training.} We train and evaluate \textit{HeadGAN} on VoxCeleb \cite{voxceleb} dataset, which contains over 100,000 videos of 1,251 identities, at $256 \times 256$ resolution.
+We maintain the original train and test split.
 As a pre-processing step, we compute a 3D face image for each video frame in the dataset and extract per-frame audio feature vectors.
 During training, we perform self-reenactent, as we randomly sample the reference image from the target video.
-This allows access to ground truth data, since the source identity now coincides with the target, enabling us to design reconstruction loss terms for optimising the Generator.
-More details of the objective functions, are provided in Appendix A. For the optimisation of \textit{HeadGAN}, we use the ADAM \cite{adam} with $\beta_1 = 0.5$, $\beta_2 = 0.999$ and learning rate $\eta = 0.0002$, both for the Generator and the two Discriminators.
-We perform five epochs over the training split of VoxCeleb, on two 11GB NVIDIA GeForce RTX2080Ti GPUs, using a batch size of 6.
+This provides access to ground truth data, enabling us to design reconstruction loss terms to train the Generator.
+For the optimisation of \textit{HeadGAN}, we use the ADAM \cite{adam} with $\beta_1 = 0.5$, $\beta_2 = 0.999$ and learning rate $\eta = 0.0002$, both for the Generator and Discriminator.